 Aptitude for the course, as well as a genuine interest, is obviously very important in Mathematics.
 The extent to which one can compensate by sheer effort for difficulties in understanding is limited.
-Those who have not studied any FSMQ syllabus must be cautious in opting for Mathematics at A Level; a grade of 9 at IGCSE is generally a requirement.
+Those who have not studied any FSMQ syllabus must be cautious in opting for Mathematics at A Level; anyone scoring below a grade of 9 at IGCSE is likely to find the course extremely difficult.